What is Brennivin – The Black Death?

 “Nuanced and palate-cleansing, look for a mild, savoury scent and bracing notes of dill, fennel seed, and pine, plus a brisk, zingy finish that suggests caraway-seeded rye bread.
 Pair this refreshing sip with herring or other savoury bites.”

-Slash, the famous guitarist of Guns and Roses, really loves his Black Death too.
+Slash, the famous Guns and Roses guitarist, loves his Black Death too.

 When you say Skál or Cheers